San Joaquin Valley: Climate

 The San Joaquin Valley has extremely hot, dry summers and pleasantly mild winters characterized by dense tule fog.
 Its rainy season normally runs from November through April.
 The valley has experienced a severe and intensifying megadrought since the early 2010s.
 This drought is not only affecting humans, with farmland taking much of the impact, but also the wildlife as well.

 In August 2015, the Director of the California Department of Water Resources stated, "Because of increased pumping, groundwater levels are reaching record lows—up to 100 feet lower than previous records."

 Research from NASA shows that parts of the San Joaquin Valley sank as much as 8 in in a four-month period, and land near Corcoran sank 13 in in 8 months.
 The sinking has destroyed thousands of groundwater well casings and has the potential to damage aqueducts, roads, bridges, and flood-control structures.
-In the long term, the subsidence caused by extracting groundwater could irreversibly reduce the underground aquifer's water storage capacity, although immediate and short term needs are given higher priority and sense of urgency than long term sustainability.
+In the long term, the subsidence caused by extracting groundwater could irreversibly reduce the underground aquifer's water storage capacity, although immediate and short-term needs are given higher priority and a sense of urgency than long-term sustainability.

 The National Weather Service Forecast Office for the San Joaquin Valley is located in Hanford and includes a Doppler weather radar.
 Weather forecasts and climatological information for the San Joaquin Valley are available from its official website.

+Early human settlement

+The San Joaquin Valley was originally inhabited by the Yokuts and Miwok peoples.
+The first European to enter the valley was Pedro Fages in 1772.